OODesigns/constrained-values/README.md

 4. The hardware uses special values (`-32768`, `32767`) to signal errors like a missing or short-circuited sensor.
 We must detect these.
 5. If the value is valid, it's not yet in Celsius.
 We need to divide it by `10.0` to get the final temperature.

-Here’s how you can model this entire chain of validation and transformation using a custom `ConstrainedValue`.
+Here’s how you can model this entire chain of validation and transformation using a custom `ConstrainedRangeValue`.

 ```python
 from typing import List